 High touchpoints or surfaces that are touched often are highly likely to be contaminated with viruses and germs.

 Many studies show that Corona Virus can live on surfaces for days depending on what kind of surfaces it landed on.

-Commercial cleaners in Australia have been doing a lot of disinfecting jobs since the outbreak.
+Commercial cleaners in Australia have been doing a lot of cleaning and disinfecting jobs since the outbreak.
 Before they partake on any of these jobs, they are observed to use the appropriate PPE that will protect themselves from being in contact directly with the chemical and from cross-contamination.

 You need to use gloves if you are disinfecting with bleach.

 - Wipe the microwave buttons or touchpad.
 Take the soaked rag and wipe the whole area down.
 Wipe the microwave handles too.
 Make sure to let it air dry—just a rule of thumb, all things that you sanitize and disinfect to be air-dried.

 - The fridge handle – this handle gets a lot of heavy traffic in both the home and office setting.
 As a COVID cleaner, you need to make sure that you give these a good coverage.

 - Light Switches – Wring out your microfiber cloth before wiping it.
 Wipe the entire switch.